Apollo Reliant 60W Temperature Control Mod

 However the Reliant feels very durable and I cannot fault its construction so perhaps it may be worth your while paying a bit more for the excellent quality this offers.
 At the end of the day the decision is yours to make.

-Ecigclick do have an Apollo E Cig discount code for UK readers that will offer a huge 20% off so this will of course go some way to reducing the cose.
+Ecigclick do have an Apollo E Cig discount code for UK readers that will offer 10% off so this will of course go some way to reducing the cost.

 Final Apollo Reliant Review Verdict

 I must admit I really do like this vape mod because it is very well made and has an excellent form factor.

 It feels good in the hand and seems to be very reliable.